jatin-choubey/Command-Line-Shell/README.md

 🔑 J_ls &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;List of Sub Directories in the Current directory
 🔑 J_cd &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To Change the Current Working Directory
 🔑 J_lstype &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To display the list of items of sepcific type
-🔑 J_memory &nbsp;&nbsp;To get the Total, Current and Avaiable Memory of the System
+🔑 J_memory &nbsp;&nbsp;To get the Total, Used and Avaiable Memory of the System
 🔑 J_mkdir &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To Make a new Directory
 🔑 J_rmdir &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To Remove a particular Directory
 🔑 J_rename &nbsp;&nbsp;&nbsp;To Rename a directory